2023 University of Manchester protests: Incidents

-On 19 February 2023, the University security team called police to the Simons Building on the University of Manchester campus.
+On 19 February 2023, the University security team called police to the Simon Building on the University of Manchester campus.
 Six police vans and cars arrived at the scene and refused to assist security in removing the students.
 Security also blocked access to and from the building including preventing students from exiting and food deliveries from arriving.
 The student group claimed the staff made false allegations of being assaulted, whereas the University claims security and support staff were injured.
 There were also claims that personal property such as towels had been stolen by security, and that food and sanitary products were being blocked from students, but these claims have not been verified.
 However footage of these incidents has been posted to social media.

-On 9 March 2023, strikers received emails from the University of Manchester informing them that they would be fined £25 for the delay in paying rent and threatened students with third-party debt collectors.
+On 9 March 2023, strikers received emails from the University of Manchester informing them that they would be fined £25 for the delay in paying rent and threatened students with third-party debt collectors if the overdue payments were not paid by 3 April 2023.
+On 19 April 2023, those who did not pay the January instalment of their accommodation rent were referred to the debt collection company STA Unify.

+On 31 March 2023, activists claimed ‘leaked’ emails showed University executives looking into the financial backgrounds of students in the rent strike group.
+The email chain included staff looking at the accommodation the students live in, how much they cost, and which others they applied for.
+Students criticised the University saying that the time would be better spent negotiating.

+University response

+Repossession of occupied buildings

+The University of Manchester repeatedly asked the students to leave the building, but they refused to do so.
 On 15 March 2023, the University of Manchester delivered a possession order to the occupiers in the Simon Building.
 This gave notice to the occupiers that the university had begun the process of repossessing the building to force them to leave, citing health and safety breaches as their justification.
+The university was granted the possession order for the entirety of the South Campus in a court hearing at Manchester High Court on 20 March 2023.

+At approximately 5:21 am on 22 March 2023, bailiffs arrived to evict occupiers from the Simon Building.
+Several occupiers were forcibly removed from the building by bailiffs, however no arrests or fines were carried out.

+The repossession has been criticised heavily by the University of Manchester Students' Union and National Union of Students, both condemning the repossession saying that the University used "excessive force" and "violence" against occupiers.